NateSquared/Cube-Clicker-3DS/README.md

 # Cube-Clicker-3DS

+Clicker game where you click a cube for the Nintendo 3DS

+![Icon](iconx4.png)

 Port of a [Scratch game](https://scratch.mit.edu/projects/251999490) I made when I was 14

-![Icon](iconx4.png)

 I made this game to learn the LÖVE2D and LÖVEPotion frameworks, along with how to use GitHub.